 3. Add Meaty Ice Cubes to Your Cat’s Food

-Just get an ice cube tray and fill it with your cat’s favorite meaty liquid.
+Just fill an ice cube tray with your cat’s favorite meaty liquid.
 Smaller cubes or balls are best, but if you don’t have an appropriate tray, use a normal one and fill the compartments only partway up.

 Make sure to label the tray so you don’t accidentally toss a chicken broth cube into your morning smoothie or lemonade pitcher!

 Then, when dinnertime rolls around, put one of the cubes into your cat’s food bowl, add the kibble and mix it up a bit.
-The cube will impart a little extra moisture into the kibble and your cat will enjoy licking it in between bites of food.
+The cube will impart extra moisture into the kibble, and your cat will enjoy licking it between bites of food.

 4. Create More Drinking Stations

-If your cat turns his nose up at his water bowl, location may be to blame.
+The location may be to blame if your cat turns his nose up at his water bowl.
 Many cats won’t drink from bowls that are next to their food or litter boxes.

 And if your cat is lazy, he may not be willing to walk all the way across the house to get a drink, even if he knows he should.

 So rather than relying on a single water bowl, place many bowls around the house.
-Try putting them on the floor, under tables, in different rooms, on the cat tree or on furniture that your cat is allowed onto.
+Try putting them on the floor, under tables, in different rooms, on the cat tree, or on furniture your cat is allowed onto.

 5. Ditch the Drinking Bowls

-An electric water fountain keeps your cat’s water circulating and creates an appealing sound that may prompt your cat to drink more often.
-You can also try turning your kitchen or bathroom faucet on just slightly so your cat can drink the dripping water drop by drop.
+An electric water fountain keeps your cat’s water circulating, creating an appealing sound that may prompt your cat to drink more often.
+You can also try turning your kitchen or bathroom faucet on slightly so your cat can drink the dripping water drop by drop.